Updated on February 27,6:13 p.m. (GMT+8): Improved relevancy.

 “I feel that makes our events really special because we’re able to bring together a very eclectic group of individuals who are really good at their craft, and who bring their own special ingredients to VCT,” JB told ONE Esports.

 This style permeates every piece of VCT clothing on broadcast, which Christina and Mina described as elevated streetwear — cool streetwear that’s not too casual and fits the branding of the entire show.
 On Riot’s end, JB was specifically looking for artistes who shared this same approach, someone like Mina who was “fashion forward.”

 “You want to bring in people with a certain expertise, and you want to let them express themselves,” JB explained.
 “We’re looking for people that we can inspire, then use their art to create what they are supposed to create.”

-VCT clothing collection debuts at Valorant Champions 2022
+VCT clothing collection previously debuted at Valorant Champions 2022

-Mina and Christina didn’t even know if the designs would be approved, but they decided to take a risk and bring them to Istanbul anyway in eight suitcases and four road cases.
+Mina and Christina didn’t even know if the designs would be approved, but they decided to take a risk and brought them to Istanbul anyway in eight suitcases and four road cases.

 “Sometimes I just do it and then show them.
 We come from fashion, so when I explain something, we can imagine what we mean, but other people who are not from the industry may not be able to,” said Mina.
 Fortunately, Riot loved all of the prints, and within that short time frame, a mini collection was born.

 Working with the same talents over the past year, they had also gotten to know them a lot better.
 Some of the women possessed more discerning tastes and already owned fashionable clothes and jewelry, which Mina and Christina took care to incorporate.